 Here are some of the main reasons why offering personalized WooCommerce products is a good idea:

-- You increase average order value (AOV) because extra options often also change the final product price.
+- You increase average order value (AOV) because extra options generally change the final product price.

 - Users stay on your site longer.